ethereum/hive/docs/client.md

 specific variables or files, simulators usually expect client containers to be configurable in certain ways.
-In order to run tests against multiple Ethereum clients, for example, the simulator needs to be able to configure all clients for a specific blockchain and make it join the peer-to-peer network used for testing.
+In order to run tests against multiple Ethereum clients, for example, the simulator needs to be able to configure all clients for a specific blockchain and make them join the peer-to-peer network used for testing.

 ## Eth1 Client Requirements